postpostmodern/web-server-backup/README.markdown

 # Installation

 * __MOST IMPORTANTLY:__ Open the backup.sh file in a text editor and set the configuration variables at the top (see below).
+* Optionally, edit the tar command on line 91 to add some more --exclude options (e.g. --exclude="cache/*")
-* Place the backup.sh file somewhere on your server (something like /usr/local/web-server-backup or ~/scripts).
+* Place the backup.sh file somewhere on your server (something like /usr/local/web-server-backup).
+* Make sure the backup.sh script is owned by root: `sudo chown -R 0:0 /usr/local/web-server-backup`
-* Make sure the backup.sh script is executable by you: `chmod 744 backup.sh`
+* Make sure the backup.sh script is executable by root: `sudo chmod 744 /usr/local/web-server-backup/backup.sh`
-* Optionally, set up an account on another server and configure it to connect using an SSH key.
+* Set up your Amazon S3 account and bucket (or a remote account for rsync)
+* Set up s3sync (see below)
 * Preferably set up cron to run it every night (see below).

 # Configuration

 There are a bunch of variables that you can set to customize the way the script works. _Some of them __must__ be set before running the script!_

-NOTE: The BACKUP\_DIR setting is preset to ~/site-backups.
+NOTE: The BACKUP\_DIR setting is preset to /backups/site-backups.
 If you want to use something like /var/site-backups, you'll need to create the directory first and set it to be writable by you.

 ## General Settings:

 * __BACKUP\_DIR__: The parent directory in which the backups will be placed.
-It's preset to: `"/home/`whoami`/site-backups"`
+It's preset to: `"/backups/site-backups"`
 * __KEEP\_MYSQL__: How many days worth of mysql dumps to keep.
 It's preset to: `"14"`
 * __KEEP\_SITES__: How many days worth of site tarballs to keep.
 It's preset to: `"2"`